 The Women’s Health Initiative (WHI) is a long-term national health study funded by the National Heart, Lung, and Blood Institute, or NHLBI.
 The original WHI study began in the early 1990s and concluded in 2005.
 Since 2005, the WHI has continued as Extension Studies, which are annual collections of health updates and outcomes in active participants.
-The second Extension Study enrolled 93,500 women in 2010 and follow-up of these women continues through another extension that will conclude in 2020.
-NHLBI intends to fund the next Extension Study for the follow-up of WHI participants through 2027.
+The second Extension Study enrolled 93,500 women in 2010 and follow-up of these women continues annually.

 As with the original WHI study, the main areas of research are cardiovascular disease, cancers, and osteoporotic fractures.
 While WHI continues to focus on strategies to prevent the major causes of death, disability, and frailty in older women, the breadth and richness of the WHI data allow for the exploration and investigation of many more research questions on women’s health and aging.

 To learn more about the original WHI study that began in the early 1990’s, including specific details about the three clinical trials and the observational study, visit the WHI program page on the NHLBI website.

 On April 19th, 1991, Dr. Bernadine Healy, the first female director of the National Institutes of Health, announced plans for the WHI study.

 The Fred Hutchinson Cancer Research Center in Seattle, WA was awarded the role of the WHI’s Clinical Coordinating Center (CCC).
 The CCC was responsible for maintaining consistency between the 40 clinical centers and collecting, managing, and analyzing WHI data.